Drought

 Report Water Waste

-Golden State Water Company appreciates anyone who witnesses water waste in our community to let us know by completing the form below.
-The following information will only be shared with enforcement officials.
+Golden State Water Company appreciates anyone reporting instances of water waste within the communities we serve.
+If you’ve observed water wastage, please inform us by filling out the form below.
+This information will only be shared with authorized enforcement officials.

 Post